Large-$N$ SU(4) Schwinger boson theory for coupled-dimer antiferromagnets

 A semi-classical (loop) expansion can be developed by implementing a Holstein-Primakoff transformation and expanding the bosonic propagators in powers of $1/M$, namely a generalized spin wave theory~\cite{muniz14,Zhang21} -case (c)-.
 However, to leading order, this large-$M$ expansion predicts a critical value $g_c \simeq 0.25$ which significantly deviates from the QMC result for the bilayer square lattice antiferromagnet.

-The SU(2) Schwinger boson theory can be improved by applying a Gutzwiller projection~\cite{miyazaki1996bilayer} to enforce the local constraint.
-This procedure results in a better critical value of $g_c$ than the mean-field result, although $g_c$ remains significantly smaller than the QMC result (see Table~\ref{table1}).
-Another possibility is to perform a $1/N$-correction of the mean-field (saddle-point) solution.
-However, both, the Gutzwiller projection and large-$N$ expansion, start from an SU(2) Schwinger boson representation of the spin $S=1/2$ operators.
+The SU(2) Schwinger boson theory can be refined by applying a Gutzwiller projection~\cite{miyazaki1996bilayer} to enforce the local constraint.
+This approach yields a more accurate critical value of $g_c$ compared to the mean-field result, although remains significantly lower than the QMC estimate (see Table~\ref{table1}).
+A more sophisticated variational scheme~\cite{liao2011variational} incorporating the Gutzwiller projection can further improve the accuracy of $g_c$; however, it fails to correctly capture the gapless Goldstone modes in the AFM phase.
+An alternative approach is to include $1/N$ corrections.
+However, both the Gutzwiller projection and the large-$N$ expansion originate from an SU(2) Schwinger boson representation of the spin-$S=1/2$ operators.

 We emphasize the asymmetry between the aforementioned semi-classical large-$M$ approach and the above-mentioned large-$N$ method.
 While the former is implemented using SU(4) coherent states that capture intra-dimer entanglement at the classical level, the large-$N$ methods that have been implemented so far are based on SU(2) coherent states for each site of the dimer, requiring intra-dimer entanglement to be incorporated via fluctuations beyond the saddle-point (SP).
 One way to address this asymmetry is to implement the latter using the same SU(4) Schwinger bosons that form the basis of the large-$M$ expansion.
 By capturing intra-dimer entanglement at the SP level of the SU(4) Schwinger boson theory, we can expect better agreement with numerical results.